Karan17-eng/Karan17-eng/README.md

 # Hello world!!
 This is Karan Kumar Singh, I am a student of infotmation technology from Sikkim Manipal Institute Of Technology.
 # My skills are -
-- C++,java
+- C++, JAVA
-- Data structures & Algorithm
+-DATA STRUCTURES & ALGORITHM
 - HTML,CSS,JAVASCRIPT
 - WEB DEVELOPMENT
 - SEO